barringtonbrook/barringtonbrook.github.io/content/posts/gold-standard-pipeline.md

 First, I gathered information relating to the requirements and best practices, alongside what we were already doing to deploy pipelines in the team.
 Then I wrote up a "Gold Standard" pipeline that all (required) terraform pipelines should match.
 After having written this, I ran out wrote an implementation of the standard and tested it against one of repos.
 There were some problems, for example some of the requirements were not possible to implement, or did not exist as features on the gitlab platform so I had to go back and modify the standard with the possibilities and restrictions of the platform in mind.
 From then I began the PDAC cycle again.
 There are other methods I could have used to plan the work for instance:

 Affinity mapping is useful in the early stages of planning when trying to ascertain the relevant elements of a project.
-The method is very simple, a group of people come togther (either in person or virtually).
+The method is very simple, a group of people come together (either in person or virtually).
 They write several sticky notes and place them on a board.
-The notes are reorganised based on "affinity" i.e. how similar they are.
+The notes are re-organised based on "affinity" i.e. how similar they are.
 This helps to identify emerging themes and priorities in a project.

-Impact mapping is useful for the prioritising of features and discovering concerete steps to be taken to arrive at the main goal.
+Impact mapping is useful for the prioritising of features and discovering concrete steps to be taken to arrive at the main goal.
 The method requires that you establish a main goal.
-It is important that this goal is specific, measurable, acton-oriented and reallistic.
+It is important that this goal is specific, measurable, acton-oriented and realistic.
 From there, it is necessary to identify the relevant actors that affect the ultimate goal.
 Then identify the impact these actors have on the agreed goal.
 From this point, it should be easy to identify concrete deliverables.

 Affinity mapping, impact maps could have been used to plan the work, but since I was carrying out most of the work myself and because the requirements and steps to achieve them were relatively well defined I didn't think either of them were appropriate.

 **[K6](/tags/k6)**

 ![](../gold-standard-pipeline/gold-standard-pipeline.png)
-(The table laying out the gold standard behviour of a deployment pipeline)
+(The table laying out the gold standard behaviour of a deployment pipeline)